 Where to see the No. 14

-The chair made an appearance in that excellent Bentwood and Beyond exhibition mentioned earlier.
-You can still see one of the originals in the same museum: drop into the permanent Historicism Art Nouveau exhibition at the MAK, which contains various bentwood chairs and normally includes the No. 14.
+The chair made an appearance in the excellent Bentwood and Beyond exhibition at the MAK.
+You should still be able to see one of the originals in the same museum: drop into the permanent Historicism Art Nouveau exhibition, which contains various bentwood chairs and normally includes the No. 14.

 Another option is the Möbelmuseum Wien (Vienna Furniture Museum), which has a remarkably early Thonet No.14 chair in its Wiener Moderne permanent display.